Service and Support Animals

 Additional information is available for transporting non-service animals as Pets in Cabin (PETC) or Pets in Hold (AVIH) or transporting pets via Delta Cargo.

-CDC Suspension for Dogs Entering the U.S. From High-Risk Countries
+CDC Requirements for Dogs Entering the U.S.

 For complete information regarding this CDC policy as it pertains to SVANs, visit the Pet Policies page.